RedHatProductSecurity/trestle-demo/docs/getting_started.md

 #### What's included

 - The custom control catalog.
 The prose for the control statements can be added and removed through the `markdown/catalogs/ACME_custom_controls` directory
-- The ACME custom profile which imports the custom catalog and NIST rev5 800_53 catalog.
+- The ACME custom profile imports the custom catalog as well as the NIST rev5 800 53 catalog.
 Parameters can be set and additional guidance can be provided in `markdown/profiles/ACME_custom_profile`

 #### Diagram